-Despite being nearly 60 years old, the home is quite serviceable in terms of energy efficiency.
+Despite being nearly 60 years-old, the home is quite serviceable in terms of energy efficiency.
 It has seen numerous improvements over the years and will continue to make improvements for years to come.
 Perhaps the easiest solutions come in the form of upgrades rather than total overhauls.
 Cutting off the electrical grid is an accessible first step.
-Solar panels are abundant and becoming more cost-effective each year, however, may not be effective in this scenario.
-Due to shadows cast by trees and the orientation of the home, solar power is less viable and would have to be supplemented or replaced with domestic wind power from turbines placed on the roof.
-Furthermore, while disposing of old refrigerators may cause refrigerants, potent greenhouse gasses, to leak into the atmosphere, the energy efficiency of upgraded models will likely offset the refrigerant issue in the long term.
-It makes sense to look at upgrades as a primary solution, as they provide a minimally destructive, cost-efficient path forward.
-It is important to focus on what can be done in the short term, as it will likely provide a fast track to long-term solutions.
+Solar panels are abundant and becoming more cost effective each year.
+In lieu of shadows cast by trees, solar power could be supplemented with domestic wind power.
+While disposing of old refrigerators may cause refrigerants, potent greenhouse gasses, to leak into the atmosphere, the energy efficiency of upgraded models will likely offset the refrigerant issue in the long term.
+It makes sense to look at upgrades for a primary solution, as they provide a minimally destructive, cost-efficient path forward.
+It is important to focus on what can be done in the short term, as it will likely provide a fast track to long term solutions.
 Making incremental progress towards the goal of zero net energy consumption is key to an affordable and carefully considered solution.